top of page

 Q: Should I get tested for APOL1?

-This is a question I get often, and the honest answer is: it depends.
-Right now, major kidney disease organizations like KDIGO do not recommend routine genetic screening for the general population.
-But testing does make sense in certain situations:
+This is a common question.
+The honest answer is: it depends.
+Currently, major kidney disease organizations like KDIGO do not recommend routine genetic screening for the general population.
+However, testing may be beneficial in certain situations:

 Genetic counseling is recommended before testing.
 A positive result carries real emotional weight and complex implications — especially given incomplete penetrance.